hamza811998/Portfolio/README.md

 ## Projects
 ### [Traffic Sign Classification Using Deep Learning](https://github.com/hamza811998/P-03-Traffic_Sign_Classification_Using_Deep_Learning)
 Traffic sign classification is an important task for self-driving cars.
 In this project, the dataset contains 43 different classes of images.
 The project understands the theory and intuition behind Deep Learning and Convolutional Neural Networks (CNNs).
-Imports key Python libraries, datasets, and performs image visualization.
+Imports key Python libraries, and datasets, and performs image visualization.
 Performs image normalization and converts images from color-scaled to gray-scaled.
 Builds a Convolutional Neural Network using Keras with Tensorflow 2.0 as a back-end.
-Compiles and fit Deep Convolutional Neural Network model to training data.
+Compiles and fits Deep Convolutional Neural Network model to training data.
 Assess the performance of the trained Convolutional Neural Network model and ensure its generalization using various KPIs.

 <!-- ![EEG Band Discovery](/assets/img/eeg_band_discovery.jpeg) -->